Act Implementing EU Directive on Transparent and Predictable Working Conditions

 Confidentiality and Non-disparagement

-It is common practice to include confidentiality clauses in individual employment contracts.
+It is common practice to include confidentiality clauses in individual employment agreements.
 This enables employers to claim contractual damages in the event of a breach of confidentiality obligation.
 To that end, employers may establish a confidentiality policy that lays down the rules governing the use and disclosure of information.

 The Trade Secret Protection Act contains several ways in which to obtain recovery from those who unlawfully contravene trade secrets, such as allowing trade secret holders to take legal action and to claim compensation subject to certain circumstances.